antususan/Excel-Project--1/README.md

 >**#Step -6 Act**

 >Based on the insight received from the dashboards I can recommend the stakesholders to which kind of marketing suits most to each buyers

-> My Recommendation to stakeholders
+> My Recommendation to stakeholders is :-

 >Create interesting bike ads that focus on each region and target an average salary for both married or single female and male with bachelor's education degrees.